Kids raped by foster parent, deputies say in shocking arrest: DCFS at center of new controversy

 "Obviously nobody ever wants anything like this to happen, not so much because you’re worried about a black mark on the agency.
 You just don’t want these things to happen, period," Edwards told reporters Thursday when asked whether he still has confidence in DCFS.
 "It's a big agency.
 There's an awful lot of work that they do with cases all over the state."

-In the foster parent case, DCFS has not commented.
+In the foster parent case, DCFS said it was just as shocked and never knew what was going on.
 But, deputies wrote, “Hadden has been accused of having sexual relationships with several of his foster and adoptive children.”
 At least two other investigations are underway with similar complaints as the 14-year-old, deputies said.

+In a statement just before the end of the business day Friday, DCFS issued a statement on behalf of Secretary Marketa Garner Walters:

+"We learned through media accounts of the horrific allegations involving an individual who was a foster caregiver.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.